joshh5790/Repp/README.md

   * videos section
   * about section
 * users have separate carts for separate artist profiles, and can view their order history
+* limited mobile preview while artist is editing their page

 <br>